GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Experiment

 \subsection{Architectural Validation and Analysis}

-To understand the sources of GILT's strong performance, we conduct a series of analyses to validate its key architectural components and deconstruct its in-context learning behavior.
+To understand the sources of GILT's strong performance, we conduct a series of analyses to validate its key components and deconstruct its in-context learning behavior.

-\textbf{What Architectural Design Makes GILT an Effective In-Context Learner?} To identify which architectural components are essential for GILT’s in-context learning ability, we perform a series of ablation studies, with results presented in Table \ref{tab:ablation_study_full}.
+\textbf{What Architectural Design Makes GILT an Effective In-Context Learner?} To identify which components are essential for GILT’s in-context learning ability, we perform a series of ablation studies, with results in Table \ref{tab:ablation_study_full}.

-The findings first highlight the absolute criticality of the \textbf{ICL Transformer}, which acts as the core reasoning engine.
-Removing it entirely (\textit{w/o ICL Transformer}) causes a catastrophic performance collapse, confirming that without this component, the model cannot perform in-context reasoning.
-Furthermore, deviating from our specialized design by using more conventional approaches, such as unshared attention weights or predicting with the full token, consistently degrades performance.
-This validates our specific choices of a shared-attention module and a dedicated class-space output for promoting generalization.
+The ablation results highlight two main findings.
+First, the \textbf{ICL Transformer} is indispensable: removing it entirely (\textit{w/o ICL Transformer}) causes a catastrophic performance collapse across all datasets, while using the full token for prediction leads to a smaller but consistent degradation.
+Second, the \textbf{graph encoder} is also crucial.
+Removing it causes substantial performance drops, and replacing the deep linear encoder with either a non-linear GCN or a shallow 2-layer encoder generally reduces performance.
+Overall, these results validate the importance of combining a specialized ICL Transformer with a deep linear graph encoder.

-While the Transformer is the reasoning engine, the results show that generalizable structural features are a prerequisite for its success.
-The \textbf{Graph Encoder} is therefore equally crucial.
-Operating without any structural information (\textit{w/o Graph Encoder}) results in a severe performance drop, showing that context is of little use without meaningful features.
-Moreover, replacing our deep, linear GCN with either a non-linear or a shallow 2-layer version leads to a consistent decrease in accuracy.
-This highlights a key insight: while shallow, non-linear encoders are typical choices in standard supervised settings, they are suboptimal for pre-training an in-context learner.
-This confirms that a deep, linear architecture's advantage for extracting rich and generalizable structural patterns without overfitting to the pre-training data.
+We further isolate the effect of these lightweight inference-time refinements and report them separately in Table \ref{tab:task_bias_ablation}.
+Using node classification as a representative example, we find that TTA consistently improves performance, supporting its role as a robust inference-time enhancement in our pipeline.
+For link prediction, the additional node-labeling component yields large gains on Pubmed and ogbl-collab but small trade-offs on Cora and Citeseer.

 \textbf{How well does GILT learn from in-context examples?} To probe the effectiveness of the knowledge GILT acquires from context, we compare it against zero-shot LLMs.
 These baselines utilize explicit textual descriptions of the classes that often requires laborious pre-processing to obtain, while GILT must infer semantics from the examples alone.